ember-learn/ember-blog/content/ember-4-6-released.md

 Ember.js is the core framework for building ambitious web applications.

-### Changes in Ember.js VER
+### Changes in Ember.js 4.6

-Ember.js VER is an incremental, backwards compatible release of Ember with bug fixes, performance improvements, and minor deprecations.
+Ember.js 4.6 is an incremental, backwards compatible release of Ember with bug fixes, performance improvements, and minor deprecations.

 #### Bug Fixes

-Ember.js VER introduced 0 bug fixes.
+Ember.js 4.6 introduced 0 bug fixes.

 #### Features

-Ember.js VER introduced 2 features.
+Ember.js 4.6 introduced 2 features.

 1. Feature description
 2. Feature description

 #### Deprecations

-Ember.js VER introduced 0 deprecations.
+Ember.js 4.6 introduced 0 deprecations.

 <!-- Block start: If there were no deprecations, remove this block -->